-What do I mean by “foundation data”?
-Many IT Service Management systems such as ServiceNow refer to common data tables which are shared between multiple applications, processes or use cases as foundation data.
-Usually, this refers to users, organizational structures, cost centers, locations and, groups for example.
+What do I mean by Foundation Data?
+Many IT Service Management systems, such as ServiceNow, refer to common data tables shared between multiple applications, processes, or use cases as foundation data.
+Usually, this refers to users, organizational structures, cost centers, locations, groups, etc.

 Foundation data can create a foundation for good service automation, reporting, and management.
 You can get the most out of your investment on the ServiceNow platform with a strong foundation.

 Example Foundation Data Model for Users

-I could bring up so many examples related to reporting, but let’s leave it to this one now and move on.
+I could bring up many examples related to reporting, but let’s leave it to this one for now and move on.

 ServiceNow has excellent capabilities for managing users who use or subscribe to different services.
-When creating a Service Portal for your customers and end users the Service subscriptions can play a major role in how the portal works and which services and catalog items are available to the current user in the portal.
+When creating a Service Portal for your customers and end users, the Service subscriptions can play a significant role in how the portal works and which services and catalog items are available to the user.

 Roles and Permissions

 Using Groups to manage the roles and permissions of users in ServiceNow is recommended.
 Group memberships can also impact licensing.

 Making sure that users belong to the correct groups may take time and effort.
 However, using Data Content Manager, you can establish simple controls to ensure that certain users belong to at least some active groups and are connected to different roles.

 Users often get their permissions via group memberships.